zvalerie/Alps_LCC/README.md

-Landues classification in Alps area
+Landues classification in the Alps area